As a brand owner, you’re always on the lookout for ways to elevate your online presence through various marketing efforts.

-This is why they’re often done by professionals with a few years of experience, compared to UGC which can be approached by almost anyone.
+This is why they’re often done by professionals with some years of experience, compared to UGC which can be approached by almost anyone.

-Plus, in traditional advertising, honesty and authenticity are often overlooked and brands don’t take them into consideration.
+Plus, in traditional advertising, honesty and authenticity are often overlooked.
+Brands don’t even consider them.

 Element #5: Not easy for an audience to trust

-Consumers are targeted with a plethora of advertisements at such a large scale that the element of honesty and authenticity is often missing.
+Consumers are targeted with a plethora of advertisements on such a large scale that the element of honesty and authenticity is often missing.

 All in all, UGC offers certain advantages compared to traditional marketing techniques.

-Let’s have a closer look at the main benefits of it.
+Let’s have a closer look at the main benefits of UGC.

-So far, it’s pretty clear that user-generated content can play an integral role in a brand’s content marketing strategy.
+So far, it’s pretty clear that UGC can play an integral role in a brand’s content marketing strategy.

-In general, there are several reasons why UGC is such a popular choice for so many of them, but we believe that the following benefits are enough to give you a good idea.
+There are several reasons why UGC should become a part of your marketing campaign, but we believe the following benefits can give you a good idea of its worth.

 Benefit #1: UGC increases brand awareness

-By investing in a UGC strategy, you’ll collect a larger amount of content than what you’d be able to create on your own; this equals more awareness and higher engagement rates for your brand.
+By investing in a UGC strategy, you’ll collect a larger amount of content than you could create on your own.

 Imagine the difference between publishing a post on your Instagram account and motivating your followers to create dozens – if not hundreds – of posts themselves.